VTTI/Action-Recognition/README.md

 Value of `CONFIG_FILE` for this case is `configs/recognition/tanet/tanet_r50_dense_1x1x8_100e_kinetics400_rgb.py`

-Download the checkpoint from https://mirror.vtti.vt.edu/vtti/ctbs/action_recognition/tanet_r50_dense_1x1x8_100e_kinetics400_rgb_20210219-032c8e94.pth, and move it `./checkpoints`
+This is the model pre-trained on Kinetics-400- https://mirror.vtti.vt.edu/vtti/ctbs/action_recognition/tanet_r50_dense_1x1x8_100e_kinetics400_rgb_20210219-032c8e94.pth.
+Use this checkpoint only if training from scratch.

+To generate prediction for your videos based on our model trained on PoseML, download https://mirror.vtti.vt.edu/vtti/ctbs/action_recognition/tanet_PoseML6sec_epoch35.pth and move it `./checkpoints`
+Also, change the value of `label` in `poseml_long_video.yaml` to `"label_poseml.txt"`

+To generate prediction for your videos based on our model trained on SHRP2, download https://mirror.vtti.vt.edu/vtti/ctbs/action_recognition/tanet_SHRP2_epoch30.pth and move it `./checkpoints`
+Also, change the value of `label` in `poseml_long_video.yaml` to `"label_shrp2.txt"`

 <!--
 ![](sample/output/VID00026_0005_tanet_AdobeCreativeCloudExpress.gif)